aarontenzing/archaeology/readme.md

 - **Clusters**: Clear clusters appear, showing how well the model differentiates between decorations within the same class.
 We can then reduce these vectors to less dimensions, ideally 2 or 3 so we are able to visualize these.

+We plot the embedding vectors with their corresponding decoration extracted from the images they belong to.
 An interactive plot allows hovering over points to see the image corresponding to the embedding vector.
 Future work involves linking these embeddings to the [Nodegoat database](https://nodegoat.net/).